Find out if your company or social enterprise’s proposal to raise money meets the conditions of SEIS and how to apply.

-You can receive a maximum of £150,000 through SEIS investments on which your investors can claim relief.
-This:
+You can receive a maximum of £150,000 through SEIS investments.
+This will:

-- includes any other de minimis state aid received in the 3 years up to and including the date of the investment - any excess won’t qualify for SEIS
+- include any other de minimis state aid received in the 3 years up to and including the date of the investment

-- will also count towards any limits for later investments through other venture capital schemes
+- count towards any limits for later investments through other venture capital schemes

-Tax reliefs will be withheld, or withdrawn, from your investors if you don’t follow the rules for at least 3 years after the investment is made.
+Tax reliefs will be withheld, or withdrawn, from your investors if you do not follow the rules for at least 3 years after the investment is made.

 - carries out a new qualifying trade